ComplianceAsCode/content/.github/ISSUE_TEMPLATE/new_rule.md

 ---
-title: Request a new SCAP rule
+name: Request a new SCAP rule
 about: Use this template to ask for a new SCAP rule.
 Please fill in as much information as possible.
 labels: new_rule
 ---